fadhilradh/Facebook-Clone-NextJs/README.md

 Fadhbook is Facebook clone created using Next JS, Firebase and Next Auth

-Test the website yourself and kindly post something at https://fadhbook.vercel.app
+Test the website yourself : https://fadhbook.vercel.app

+Don't forget to post something in the feed :)